macaw-cad/SXACLI-enhancements/readme.md

 The most important part of our implementation is:

-- the scripts defined in the `scripts` secion of `package.json`
+- the scripts defined in the `scripts` section of `package.json`
 - the Gulp tasks defined in index.js
 - the `webpack.config.js` configuration file for webpack, with the supporting `postcss.config.js` used for building the production css bundle and the `tsconfig.json` file for the configuration of the Typescript transpilation

 We kept the original scripts as original as possible.

-Most configurations as specified in `gulp/config.js` are respected, although the webpack configurations makes assumptionsa about the location of source code in the `sources` folder.
+Most configurations as specified in `gulp/config.js` are respected, although the webpack configurations makes assumptions about the location of source code in the `sources` folder.

 # What does the standard Sitecore SXA CLI provide